 Welcome to BlackIntel, home of the BlackIntel servers, coders and of course clan.
 Our goal is to provide a nice place to stay and hang around for everyone.
-We currently offer a variety of games, including C&C Renegade and PlanetSide 2.
+We currently offer a variety of games, including Renegade X and PlanetSide 2.

 If you like our servers, you might want to consider to join our clan.
 We're a nice clan and are usually not too serious in life. :) We play for fun mostly, although sometimes a serious clanwar can be really entertaining as well.
 If you feel the same you should really check out the clan section of your favourite game here!

 This site is also a place where server owners can get support on our C&C Renegade software or can show their appreciation.
-As you can see on the projects page we have a couple of coding projects running regarding Renegade.
-We hope you like them!

 Today, at the 11th anniversary of C&C Renegade, we've got a present for ya!
 Today, we release the first final release of the Tiberian Technologies patch.
 This patch fixes countless bugs in the original game and offers numerous improvements.